 Holding a dumbbell in one hand, lie supine (on your back) on a flat bench.

-Raise the dumbbell vertically above your body and hold it using a neutral grip (palm facing out to the side).
+Raise the dumbbell vertically above your body and hold it using a neutral grip (palm facing the other side).

 Place your free hand just under the elbow of your loaded arm for support.